 With just 24 hours on our hands to explore London before heading to Paris, we were determined to see as much as possible.
 After visiting Piccadilly Circus, we quickly hopped on the bus.
 About 15 minutes later, we hopped off at our next destination, Trafalgar Square.

 Named after the Battle of Trafalgar, the square is home to Nelson’s Column, the Fourth Plinth, and four Landseer’s Lions.
 On the north side of the square, the National Gallery presents more than 2,000 exhibits originated in Western Europe.
 Ample restaurants and cafes surround Trafalgar Square, ensuring that you have the best lunch you can possibly get in London.

 A short 15-minute walk from Trafalgar Square takes you to Big Ben, the London’s most famous landmark.
 Located in the Elizabeth Tower at the north end of the Houses of Parliament, the prominent tower clock is worldwide known for its accuracy.

 Unfortunately, tours of the tower are available only for residents of the United Kingdom.
 But even the locals must reached out to the Members of Parliament with a written request to schedule a private tour.

 Home to Big Ben, the Palace of Westminster or the Houses of Parliament is a place where two houses of Parliament come together to discuss current issues and make laws.

-Unlike Big Ben, the Palace of Westminster offers public tours to the residents and foreigners alike.
-However, make sure to book your tour in advance if you want to get inside the building while exploring London for the first time.
+Unlike the Great Clock, the Palace of Westminster offers public tours to the residents and foreigners alike.
+Make sure to book your tour beforehand, though.
+The place can booked for weeks and even months in advance.

 At this point you can forget about hopping on the tour bus for a while as the next attraction is located just a short walk away.